 Of course, flatbed seating in business class debuted in 1999 on British Airways, but it took almost 20 years for the pairing with direct aisle access to become what travellers expected, and increasingly demanded.

 One of the earliest adopters was Cathay Pacific.
-The Hong Kong-based airline was already flying a flat-bed business class seat with direct aisle access, but in a confined high-walled space which some passengers derided as 'cubicle class' and others as ‘coffin class’.
-At the start of the decade, Cathay Pacific unveilled an all-new business class seat which has certainly stood the test of time.
+The Hong Kong-based airline was already flying a flat-bed business class seat with direct aisle access, but in a confined high-walled space that some passengers derided as 'cubicle class' and others as ‘coffin class’.
+At the start of the decade, Cathay Pacific unveiled an all-new business class seat which has certainly stood the test of time.

 Not only are these seats still flying on Cathay Pacific’s long-range Airbus A330 and Boeing 777 jets, they also served as the base design for the airline’s newer Airbus A350 business class, which builds upon that original design without reinventing the already-solid concept.

-These days, proper long-range business class which doesn't offer a flat bed, direct aisle access and a decent amount of personal space is the unwelcome exception to the rule.
+These days, long-range business class that doesn't offer a flat bed, direct aisle access and a decent amount of personal space is the unwelcome exception to the rule.